Skip to main content

 Increase system process limits

 The out-of-the-box system process limits for maximum process memory size (RSS) and number of open files are typically too low to run the Chef Infra Client on a logical partition (LPAR).
-When the system process limits are too low, the Chef Infra Client will not be able to create threads.
+When the system process limits are too low, the Chef Infra Client won’t be able to create threads.
 To increase the system process limits:

 chsec -f /etc/security/limits -s default -a "rss=-1"